Joorem/dotfiles/README.md

 # VIM
-I use Vim on a daily basis and tweak it regulary.
+I use Vim on a daily basis and tweak it regularly.
 This setup is inspired by [amix][5].

 ## Screenshot
 ![img](https://github.com/Joorem/dotfiles/wiki/img/iterm-vim-gruvbox.png)